crystal-lang/rfcs/text/0007-event_loop-refactor.md

   end

   module Socket
-    # Reads at least one byte from the socket into *slice* and continues fiber
+    # Reads at least one byte from the socket into *slice*.
+    #
-    # when the read is complete.
+    # Blocks the current fiber if no data is available for reading, continuing
+    # when available.
+Otherwise returns immediately.
+    #
-    # Returns the number of bytes read.
+    # Returns the number of bytes read (up to `slice.size`).
+    # Returns 0 when the socket is closed and no data available.
+    #
+    # Use `#send_to` for sending a message to a specific target address.
     abstract def read(socket : ::Socket, slice : Bytes) : Int32

-    # Writes at least one byte from *slice* to the socket and continues fiber
+    # Writes at least one byte from *slice* to the socket.
+    #
-    # when the write is complete.
+    # Blocks the current fiber if the socket is not ready for writing,
+    # continuing when ready.
+Otherwise returns immediately.
+    #
-    # Returns the number of bytes written.
+    # Returns the number of bytes written (up to `slice.size`).
+    #
+    # Use `#receive_from` for capturing the source address of a message.
     abstract def write(socket : ::Socket, slice : Bytes) : Int32

-    # Accepts an incoming TCP connection on the socket and continues fiber when a
+    # Accepts an incoming TCP connection on the socket.
+    #
-    # connection is available.
+    # Blocks the current fiber if no connection is watiting, continuing when one
+    # becomes available.
+Otherwise returns immediately.
+    #
     # Returns a handle to the socket for the new connection.
     abstract def accept(socket : ::Socket) : ::Socket::Handle?

-    # Opens a connection on *socket* to the target *address* and continues fiber
+    # Opens a connection on *socket* to the target *address*.
+    #
-    # when the connection has been established.
+    # Blocks the current fiber and continues when the connection is established.
+    #
-    # Returns `IO::Error` but does not raise.
+    # Returns `IO::Error` in case of en error.
+The caller is responsible for
+    # raising it as an exception if necessary.
     abstract def connect(socket : ::Socket, address : ::Socket::Addrinfo | ::Socket::Address, timeout : ::Time::Span?) : IO::Error?

-    # Writes at least one byte from *slice* to the socket with a target *address* (UDP)
+    # Sends at least one byte from *slice* to the socket with a target address
+    # *address*.
+    #
-    # and continues fiber when the write is complete.
+    # Blocks the current fiber if the socket is not ready for writing,
+    # continuing when ready.
+Otherwise returns immediately.
+    #
-    # Returns the number of bytes written.
+    # Returns the number of bytes sent (up to `slice.size`).
     abstract def send_to(socket : ::Socket, slice : Bytes, address : ::Socket::Address) : Int32

-    # Receives on the socket into *slice*  and continues fiber when the package is
+    # Receives at least one byte from the socket into *slice*, capturing the
+    # source address.
+    #
+    # Blocks the current fiber if if no data is available for reading, continuing
+    # when available.
+Otherwise returns immediately.
-    # completed.
+    #
-    # Returns a tuple containing the number of bytes received and the source address
+    # Returns a tuple containing the number of bytes received (up to `slice.size`)
-    # of the packet (UDP).
+    # and the source address.
     abstract def receive_from(socket : ::Socket, slice : Bytes) : Tuple(Int32, ::Socket::Address)

-    # Closes the *socket*.
+    # Closes the socket.
-    abstract def close(socket :: Socket) : Nil
+    abstract def close(socket : ::Socket) : Nil
   end
 end
 ```